 As the city is located on the East Coast, day trips and excursions to the mountains or cliffs are just a bus ride away, where you can take in some of the most expansive and beautiful scenery in all of Ireland.

-Galway is an Irish city with a relaxed, bohemian vibe and is one of the best places to visit in Ireland as it has a strong sense of its Irish heritage and even Gaelic still spoken here.
+Galway is an Irish city with a relaxed, Bohemian vibe and is one of the best places to visit in Ireland as it has a strong sense of its Irish heritage and even Gaelic still spoken here.
 One of the best things to do in Galway is to walk the Salthill Promenade.
-This 2km long promenade sits right on the Atlantic Ocean and tradition dictates that you should kick the wall at the end of the promenade for good luck.
-Galway is also a great city to taste the local flavours with Michelin-starred restaurants Loam and Aniar serving up exquisite dishes.
+This 2 km long promenade sits right on the Atlantic Ocean and tradition dictates that you should kick the wall at the end of the promenade for good luck.
+Galway is also a great city to taste the local flavours with Michelin-starred restaurant Aniar serving up exquisite dishes.
 Kai is also a firm favourite, a laid-back restaurant with an incredible menu packed with local ingredients.

 One of Ireland’s most alluring wildernesses, Connemara is a Gaeltacht region of Ireland, a strikingly beautiful destination that offers a taste of authentic Ireland.
 The 40,000-acre Connemara National Park features a spectacular landscape of charming towns, rolling hills, reflective lakes and a rugged coastline.
 The only fjord in Ireland, Killary Harbour, is a must visit whilst Kylemore Abbey is also a picturesque spot.
 In Connemara you will also find endless hiking trails to explore and the Alcock and Brown Monument, the landing site of the first non-stop transatlantic flight.

 6Clare County for Cliffs of Moher